-Local Politicians.
-In Table 2, we examine whether these changes in general local coverage also extend to coverage of local politics.
-We measure coverage of local politicians: mayors, state legislators, and members of Congress who represent cities or districts within the station's home DMA.
-Our outcome is the total mentions of each type of local politician in each station's newscasts in a given month, normalized by the number of newscasts in our dataset.
-We find a very similar pattern as with coverage of local events: coverage of local politicians declines when Sinclair acquires a station and it increases when Nexstar does.
+Our outcome is the total mentions of each type of local politician in each station's newscasts in a given month, normalized by the number of newscasts from that station in that month in our dataset.
+We find a very similar pattern as with coverage of local events: coverage of local politicians declines when Sinclair acquires a station, and increases when Nexstar does.
 The magnitude of these effects is quite large relative to the base levels, corresponding to 30-40% of the baseline mean.
-Similarly to the result on place names, Gray does not impact local politicians' coverage.
+Similarly to the result on place names, Gray does not appear to impact local politicians' coverage.